Magdalena Sibylle of Prussia

-Magdalene Sibylle of Prussia (31 December 1586 – 12 February 1659) was an Electress of Saxony as the spouse of John George I, Elector of Saxony.
-She is a 6th times matrilineal great grandmother to Queen Victoria of the United Kingdom and the matrilineal great-great-great grandmother to Catherine the Great of Russia.
+Magdalene Sibylle of Prussia (31 December 1586 – 12 February 1659) was an Electress of Saxony as the wife of John George I, Elector of Saxony.

 Life

-She was born in Königsberg, the daughter of Albert Frederick, Duke of Prussia and Marie Eleonore of Cleves.
+Magdalene Sibylle was born in Königsberg, the daughter of Albert Frederick, Duke of Prussia and Marie Eleonore of Cleves.
 She married John George on 19 July 1607 in Torgau.

-She was a great-granddaughter of Ferdinand I, Holy Roman Emperor.
-She is also in three ways an ancestor of Augusta of Saxe-Gotha, mother of George III of the United Kingdom.
-In that way, she connected the ancestry of the British monarchs to the Catholic Monarchs.

-She was a friend of the Swedish queen Maria Eleonora of Brandenburg, her niece, and was interested in painting, poetry and gardening.
+Magdalene Sibylle was a friend of the Swedish queen Maria Eleonora of Brandenburg, her niece, and was interested in painting, poetry and gardening.

-She used Swedish prisoners of war to work on the Dresdner Festungsbau ("Dresden fortress").
+Magdalene Sibylle used Swedish prisoners of war to work on the Dresdner Festungsbau ("Dresden fortress").

-As a widow in 1656, she retired to the Dresdner Frau Kurfürstin-Haus and died in Dresden in 1659.
+As a widow in 1656, Magdalene Sibylle retired to the Dresdner Frau Kurfürstin-Haus and died in Dresden in 1659.